benweier/blizzard.js/README.md

 ## Battle.net API Key

-Your private Blizzard API key must be passed to `.initialize()`.
-Please see the documentation at the [Blizzard Developer Portal](https://develop.battle.net/) to obtain your own Blizzard API key.
+Your private Blizzard API Client ID and Secret must be passed to `.initialize()`.
+Please see the documentation at the [Blizzard Developer Portal](https://develop.battle.net/) to obtain your own Blizzard API credentials.